colmsjo/colmsjo.com-pelican/website/content/2020-07-23-Flask-AppBuilder.md

 ## FAB seams to need an id column as the primary key

 The primary key column is not shown in the UI.
-FAB seams to assume that a id column is used that isn't shown.
-I had to add a id column to the table and use this as the primary key instead (not optimal...).
+FAB seams to assume that aN id column is used that isn't shown.
+I had to add an id column to the table and use this as the primary key instead (not optimal...).
+Sidenote: I tried misc macOS tools to add a auto_increment id column (MySQL Workbench, TOAD, Sequal Pro etc.) but ended up installing phpMyAdmin locally instead.
+It seams to be the best tools around for MySQL/MariaDB only phpMyAdmin managed this in one go (without export/import to new tables).